 The administration says the regulations offer needed safety for conscientious objectors.
-“This rule guarantees that health-care entities and professionals might not be bullied out of the fitness-care subject because they refuse to take part in movements that violate their sense of right and wrong, along with the taking of human life,” stated Roger Severino, director of the Department of Health and Human Services Office of Civil Rights, as a way to put in force the regulations.
+“This rule guarantees that healthcare entities and professionals might not be bullied out of the fitness-care subject because they refuse to take part in movements that violate their sense of right and wrong, along with the taking of human life,” stated Roger Severino, director of the Department of Health and Human Services Office of Civil Rights, as a way to put in force the regulations.

 Sandra H. Johnson, Professor Emerita of Law and Health Care Ethics, St. Louis University